AlexMercedCoder/tutorialblog/content/blog/2026/2026-02-debp-09-pipeline-observability-know-when-things-break.md

 ---
 title: "Pipeline Observability: Know When Things Break"
 date: "2026-02-19"
-description: "An analyst messages you on Slack: "The revenue numbers look wrong.
-Is the pipeline broken?"
-You check the orchestrator — all green.
-You check the target ta..."
+description: "An analyst messages you on Slack - The revenue numbers look wrong.
+Is the pipeline broken?
+You check the orchestrator - all green.
+You check the target table..."
 author: "Alex Merced"
 category: "Data Engineering"
 bannerImage: "./images/debp/09/alert-levels.png"